armiyau1/armiyau1/README.md

 Ful stack software engineer (in the making)
 --------------------------------------------

 I am currently in ALX program learning software programming .
-And i am greatly determined in finishing the program and becoming a skillfull software engineer
+And i am greatly determined in finishing the program and becoming a skillfull software engineer I am really good in web site development with expertise in html css and JavaScript and wordpress

 * 🌍  I'm based in Nigeria
 * ✉️  You can contact me at [armiyauabdulhamid17@gmail.com](mailto:armiyauabdulhamid17@gmail.com)